 Back pain is an indication that there is something wrong with the structure of the back.
 If the pain is felt when you are sitting at your desk or lying down on the bed, it could be an indication of a spinal disorder.
 The most common problem that can affect the spine is spondylolisthesis.

 Spondylolisthesis means that the bones connecting the vertebrae are not fused together properly.
 The condition can develop due to the effects of spinal arthritis, myotonic dystrophy, or degenerative joint disease.
-The joint is the area between the vertebrae, joints or discs.
-The degenerative disease is caused by abnormal production of proteins.
+The joint is the area between the vertebrae, joints, or discs.
+The degenerative disease is caused by the abnormal production of proteins.

-A person’s muscle strength and flexibility may be reduced with spondylolisthesis.
+A person’s muscle strength and flexibility may be reduced with a spondylolisthesis.
 There are a number of different types of treatment that can be used in order to address the pain.

 A physical therapist or chiropractor can recommend physical therapy.
 The therapist will work with the patient to help regain strength in the muscles that have been affected by the condition.
-Physical therapy is usually the most effective for long-term relief of back pain.
+Physical therapy is usually the most effective for the long-term relief of back pain.

 Chiropractic care is often recommended for back pain.
 A chiropractor has the ability to perform adjustments in order to restore proper alignment and flexibility in the spine.
 A chiropractor can also help in restoring motion in the affected bones in order to restore the normal function of the joints.